Creative Writing Workshop

 A year-long, virtual writing workshop for BI survivors.

-BIASC is proud to offer a free monthly virtual creative writing workshop designed specifically for BI survivors.
+BIASC is proud to offer a free monthly virtual creative writing workshop designed specifically for brain injury (BI) survivors.
 This supportive, inclusive program invites participants to explore storytelling, reflection, and self-expression in a way that honors individual experiences and abilities.
 This workshop centers mental and cognitive health while fostering connection, creativity, and confidence.

 The workshop is led by Cinelle Barnes, an award-winning essayist, memoirist, editor, and educator — and a brain injury survivor herself.
 She is the author of Monsoon Mansion, Malaya, and A Way Home, and the editor of the acclaimed anthology A Measure of Belonging: 21 Writers of Color on the New American South.
 Her work has appeared in Travel + Leisure, Coastal Living, and other national publications, and she has served as a Pulitzer Prize juror.